ramalho/calendar.js/README.md

 the first and last weeks.

-Optional formatting functions may be passed as third and fourth arguments: one to format each date, the other to format each week.
+Optional formatting functions may be passed as third and fourth arguments:

+ - one to format each date;
+ - the other to format each week.

     > cal = new c.Calendar();               // weeks start on Sunday by default
     > m = cal.monthDates(2012,0,            // January is 0 in JS Date